-Foods that can cause diarrhea include spicy foods, those with high fat content, and some artificial sweeteners can all cause diarrhea.
+Foods that can cause diarrhea include spicy foods, those with high fat content, and some artificial sweeteners.
 Dairy and gluten may also cause diarrhea in those with intolerances.

 Diarrhea is often the result of infection.
 However, the food a person eats can sometimes cause diarrhea and related symptoms.

 This article explores the foods that cause diarrhea, how to tell if diarrhea is due to something that has been eaten, treatment options, and when to see a doctor.

 Some foods are difficult to digest, increase water levels in the bowel, and irritate the digestive system lining.
 These factors can all cause or worsen diarrhea.

 A person may experience diarrhea after eating food due to specific intolerances, such as lactose or gluten intolerance.

 Some foodstuffs, and food types, that can cause diarrhea include: